Hushimx/velorena_backend/SUPPORT_TICKETS_IMPLEMENTATION_SUMMARY.md

 ## Overview

-I have successfully implemented a comprehensive support ticket system for the Velorena backend application.
+I have successfully implemented a comprehensive support ticket system for the Qaads backend application.
 The system includes database migrations, models, API controllers, admin management, and complete documentation.

 ## What Was Implemented